Guide to Electrical Plugs &

 Lists: C, E, G

-Confirms the historical use of C and E from Belgian colonial influence, and that Type G (BS 1363) has been adopted as the official EAC standard for new installations.
+Confirms the historical use of C and E from Belgian colonial influence, and that Rwanda adopted Type G (BS 1363) as its official standard for new installations as part of EAC harmonisation.

 Accessed: April 2026